-A popular example would be the scene part of the terrible HBO show, Lifestories: Families in Crisis where Ben Affleck falls into a deep ‘roid rage’ case and decides to break everything in sight.
+A popular example would be the scene part of the HBO show, Lifestories: Families in Crisis in which Ben Affleck falls into a deep roid rage and decides to break everything in sight.

 What do the studies say?

 A study performed in 2000 revealed the following:

 BACKGROUND:Field studies of illicit anabolic-androgenic steroid users suggest that some develop manic or aggressive reactions to these drugs-a potential public health problem.
 However, controlled laboratory evaluations of these effects remain limited.

 METHODS:In a randomized, placebo-controlled, crossover trial, we administered testosterone cypionate for 6 weeks in doses rising to 600 mg/wk and placebo for 6 weeks, separated by 6 weeks of no treatment, to 56 men aged 20 to 50 years.
 Psychiatric outcome measures included the Young Mania Rating Scale (YMRS), the Point Subtraction Aggression Paradigm (a computerized provocation test of aggression), the Aggression Questionnaire of Buss and Perry, the Symptom Checklist-90-R, daily diaries of manic and depressive symptoms, and similar weekly diaries completed by a “significant other” who knew the participant well.